Financial and mental health: It’s all connected. Here’s where you can gain control

 Planning

 Worried that you have more bills due than money coming in?
 Feel anxious when you check your account balance?
 Not sure how you’ll make it through the month because of inflation?
-If your finances have got you stressed out, you are not alone.
-In fact, a study by H&R Block found that financial issues (46%) topped the list of concerns in 2022.*
+If you struggle with finances and it’s got you stressed out, you are not alone.

 Taking small steps within your control

 Traditional financial tips often come with big sweeping milestones that can seem far out of reach for the average American (“I’m supposed to save how much in an emergency fund by age 35?”).
-But it’s the small everyday changes that can add up to a win for your financial and mental health over time.
+But it’s the small everyday changes—right for your situation—that can add up to a win for your financial and mental health over time.

 For example, there are things people can do now to lessen their financial stress, which include:

 - Setting financial boundaries.
-Dr. Rachel champions the idea of setting goals and boundaries about how much will be saved and spent monthly.
+Setting saving and spending goals is a great way to start creating boundaries with your finances.
+Socializing your goals with family and friends can give you the space to gently add accountability and make even saying “no” to spending easier.
 Creating a budget may seem overwhelming, but it can also be empowering to take even just small steps as long as you keep moving forward.

-- Unlock the power of help and helpful tools.
+- Unlocking the power of help and helpful tools.
 Whether it’s getting advice from a friend or leaning on technology, seeking help can take away significant stress.
 Think about the choices you have when it comes to your money and seek out options that can work with you and your finances.
-Increasing access to easy-to-use financial tools is one reason H&R Block created Spruce with no monthly fees and no hidden fees.
+Increasing access to easy-to-use financial tools is one reason H&R Block built Spruce with no monthly fees and no hidden fees, helping you manage your money without judgement or pressure.
 (Fee transparency)

 These tips and tools may help with financial stress but are not intended to be professional advice or treatment.
 Always seek the advice of a mental health professional with any questions you may have regarding mental health struggles and if you are in crisis, there are resources available, including, but not limited to: